Banzobotic/dymaxilang/readme.md

 };
 ```

-Sadly the performance cost was too great for the committee to justify, so begrudgingly if statements were added
+Sadly the performance cost was too great for the committee to justify, so begrudgingly if statements were added.

 ```rust
 let fib = fn (n) {